AntonioFasano/filleR/README.md

     3,4,Smith
     .....

-Do we need to tell we have  x,y coordinates and text to print in it?
+If you think  `x,y` are the coordinates and followed by the to print, you guessed it right.

-The new code reading the overlay material from the CSV data.
+The new code, now  reading the overlay material from the CSV data, is:

     OVER='overlay.pdf'; WIDTH=8.3; HEIGHT=11.7 #Overlay PDF path and size (inches)
     DATA='form.csv'                            #CSV data source